sergiocollado/potpourri/Notes_on_linux.md

 -  /etc/shadow   - secure info account for user
 -  /etc/group    - group account information.
 -  /etc/gshadow  - secure group account information.
+-  /etc/shells   - shells defined in the system.
+-  /etc/nologin  - If the file /etc/nologin exists and is readable, login(1) will allow access only to root.
+Other users will be shown the contents of this file and their logins will be refused.
+This provides a simple way of temporarily disabling all unprivileged logins.

 ### Commands to navigate through the file system.